Doctor of Ministry

 Youth, Family and Culture Cohort.
 The Youth, Family, and Culture cohort is an online/on-campus hybrid cohort that focus on the theology and strategic issues of youth and family ministry, psychological development of adolescents, developing the spirituality of adolescents, emerging models of youth and family ministry and an integrated approach to youth and family ministry.

 Korean Doctor of Ministry Program.
-The School of Theology offers a specialized Doctor of Ministry program for Korean-American and Korean pastors based on instruction in the Korean language.
+The School of Theology offers a specialized Doctor of Ministry program for Korean pastors and missionaries based on instruction in the Korean language.
 Admission to the Korean Doctor of Ministry program, requires an ATS-accredited Master of Divinity degree or its educational equivalent with a cumulative grade point average of 3.0 or above.
 An English language test score is not required for students enrolling in the program.
 However, students may not attend courses in the English language program unless the TOEFL or IELTS requirement has been met.

 Courses of Study: School of Theology DMin Program

 Variable Units Option